 MetLife, Inc. has a financial strength rating of A- (Excellent).
 They were in the top 10 writers of individual life insurance in 2017 and 2018 when they shifted their business focus.
 They were also the number one issuer of group life insurance and maintain that rank as of the latest updates from the Insurance Information Institute.

 Since MetLife life insurance is offered through employers, their cancellation procedures and terms may vary by employer.
 The best thing to do is to communicate with your group benefits advisor at work to find out how this would work, especially in cases where you are considering surrendering your life insurance policy.
 For the policies that were sold through MetLife, but then transferred to Brighthouse Financial in 2017, it would be best to find out the terms and conditions by contacting Brighthouse Financial directly.

 Price of MetLife Life Insurance: Low (or No-Cost) Through an Employer

 The price of MetLife policies is not available to the public since pricing is negotiated by employers for their employees based on group size and demographic.
 Often a group insurance plan will have better rates than standard individual life insurance, and sometimes the employer may contribute to your premiums.

 MetLife offers a limited number of life insurance products and only sells through employers.
 This limited availability of the product may not make them the best choice as your primary life insurance provider due to the fact coverage is dependent on your employer and may be limited to accident-only coverage.

 A work-based life insurance policy is always a good option to take advantage of due to lower costs, but we recommend you look into other life insurance companies to supplement your group life insurance.

-Compared to other life insurance companies we reviewed, MetLife's complaints trend with the NAIC is higher than most and offers very limited coverage options.
+Compared to other life insurance companies we reviewed, MetLife offers very limited coverage options.